collective-soundworks/soundworks/README.md

 #### Server side: the `server` object

 The `server` object contains all the information and helper functions that are associated with the server.
 For instance, this object allows to setup, configure and start the server with the function `start`.
-It also allows to manage the mapping between types of clients (*i.e.* namespaces) and the modules they need with the function `map`.
+With the function `map`, it also allows to manage the mapping between types of clients (*i.e.* namespaces) and the modules they need.
 Finally, it allows to set up the WebSocket server and communications with the clients.

 The `server` object has the following attributes, which we split into two groups for the sake of clarity.